Many low carb myths surround popular diets such as paleo, keto, LCHF, and Atkins.

 On the other hand, diabetic ketoacidosis occurs when levels of ketone bodies in the blood of diabetics become excessively high.
 Ketoacidosis is a medical emergency and the largest cause of death in young adults with type 1 diabetes (29, 30).

-Despite this, ketosis cannot lead to ketoacidosis in healthy individuals.
-The body has a feedback loop which recognizes when ketones start becoming high, and releases a small amount of insulin.
+Despite this, ketoacidosis doesn’t develop in the same way in healthy individuals.
+The body has a feedback loop which recognizes when ketones start becoming high, and it releases a small amount of insulin.
 This insulin release lowers the concentration of ketones in the blood (31).

 8. Low Carb Diets Are Dangerously Low in Fiber